ukbendavies/PoshHive/Help/Get-HiveWeather.md

 ## DESCRIPTION
 Uses a PostCode to retrieve current outside temperature.
-By default the users postcode is used in the query, this can be overriden using the PostCode parameter.
+By default the users postcode is used in the query, this can be overridden using the PostCode parameter.

 ## EXAMPLES